 Note: Many of the components can be backed up individually.
 Right-click on items in the Configurator to display the Import/Export function which is available for components such as Custom Tabs, Display Settings, TV Channel Favorites and IR Devices.
 Import/export can be very useful for copying and backing up the settings of devices or settings you use frequently.

 - 1. Click the System tab in Configurator, if you are not already on it. - 2.
-Right-click System at the top of the System-Tree.
+Right-click the Basic Information node at the top of the System Node Tree.
 A selection menu appears.